 Making laws

 The Parliament makes laws by passing bills.
 A bill is a proposed law that is presented to a House of Parliament.
-In a bicameral Parliament, to become an Act a bill must pass through both Houses in the same form and be assented to (or approved) by the Governor.
-The exception to this are bills that appropriate money or impose taxes ('money bills'), which may be sent to the Governor for assent even if the Legislative Council does not pass them.
+In a bicameral Parliament, such as the NSW Parliament, a bill must pass through both Houses in the same form and be assented to (or approved) by the Governor for it to become an Act.
+The exception to this is bills that appropriate money for the ordinary annual services of the Government (such as the annual Budget), which may be sent to the Governor for assent even if the Legislative Council does not pass them.

-Bills may be introduced in either the Legislative Assembly or the Legislative Council, although money bills can only be initiated in the Assembly.
+Bills may be introduced in either the Legislative Assembly or the Legislative Council, although bills which appropriate money or impose taxes ('money bills') can only be initiated in the Assembly.

 The majority of bills that are passed by the Parliament are Government bills.